P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do.md

 >
 > -   **Predicting the Future**: It helps businesses spot emerging trends and unusual events, giving them a chance to prepare for future opportunities and risks.
 >
+Example : A retail company analyzes past sales data to predict which products will be most popular next season.
 ***

 - [ ] Q.2